An Identification and Dimensionality Robust Test for Instrumental Variables Models: Model and Setup

 Each element of the nuisance parameter \(\rho(z_i)\), \(\rho_\ell(z_i)\) for \(\ell = 1,\dots,d_x\), can be interpreted as the (conditional) slope coefficient from a simple linear regression of \(x_{\ell i}\) on \(\eps_i(\beta_0)\).
 Thus, if \(\rho_\ell(\cdot)\) falls in some function class \(\Phi\) it can be estimated directly under \(H_0\) by solving empirical analogs of:\footnote{Under \(H_1\), \(\rho_\ell(z_i)\) can be estimated directly by solving empirical analogs of \(\rho_\ell(z_i) = \arg\min_{\phi \in \Phi} \E[(x_{\ell i} - \eta_i(\beta_0)\phi(z_i))^2]\) where \(\eta_i(\beta_0) = \eps_i(\beta_0) - \E[\eps_i(\beta_0)|z_i]\).
 This requires an initial estimate of \(\E[\eps_i(\beta_0)|z_i]\), however.}

-I will largely work under the assumption that \(\rho(z_i)\) has an approximately sparse representation in some (growing) basis \(b(z_i) \coloneqq (b_1(z_i),\dots,b_{d_b}(z_i))' \in \SR^{d_b}\), that is \(\rho_\ell(z_i) = b(z_i)'\phi_\ell + \xi_{\ell i}\) where \(\xi_{\ell i}\) represents an approximation error that tends to zero with the sample size and \(\phi_\ell\) is sparse in the sense that many of its coefficients are zero.
+While other estimators of \(\rho(\cdot)\) are, in principle, possible (see \Cref{subsec:estimation-error-single}), I will focus on \(\ell_1\)-penalized/LASSO estimators.
+These estimators are consistent under the assumption that \(\rho(z_i)\) has an approximately sparse representation in some basis \(b(z_i) \coloneqq (b_1(z_i),\dots,b_{d_b}(z_i))' \in \SR^{d_b}\), that is \(\rho_\ell(z_i) = b(z_i)'\phi_\ell + \xi_{\ell i}\) where \(\xi_{\ell i}\) represents an approximation error that tends to zero with the sample size and \(\phi_\ell\) is sparse in the sense that many of its coefficients are zero.
 This allows for nesting of the low-dimensional case, where the number of instruments is fixed, and the high dimensional case, where the number of instruments is potentially much larger than the sample size, under a unified estimation procedure.
 Under homoskedasticity, \(\rho_\ell(z_i)\) is a constant function and thus has a spare representation in any basis that contains a constant term.
+In general, the aproximate sparsity assumption can either be interpreted as an assumption that there are only a few instruments that are important for explaining variation in the covariance matrix \(\Omega(z_i)\) or as an assumption that the function \(\rho(z_i)\) can be accurately approximated using only a smaller set of basis terms in \(b(z_i)\).